 The Association officially held it's first meeting in 1977 in Sudbury, Ontario.
 Membership has grown from the initial 25 to more than 150 active and associate members.
 Conferences are held bi-annually, hosted by a different local prosthetic groups in Ontario.

-Our next conference will be May 2021 hosted by Hamilton Health Sciences Centre Amputee Rehab team.
+Our next conference (oaac2022.com) will be April 28- 29th 2022 hosted by Hamilton Health Sciences Centre Amputee Rehab team.

 Members of Ontario Association for Amputee Care